About Mange

 Demodex mange in not contagious from one dog or cat to another.
 (Or to people)

-Demodex often doesn't itch much.
-Mild cases simply show up as small patches of hairlessness.
-More severe cases, though, often involve secondary bacterial skin infections making the the situation look a lot different; inflammed, pustular, itchy, and quite awful.
+Mild demodex cases simply show up as small patches of hairlessness.
+More severe cases, though, often involve secondary bacterial skin infections making the the situation look a lot different; inflamed, pustular, itchy, and quite awful. (like the picture above)

 Here's something that surprises a lot of people: